-Dr. Farkas has been and is currently the Co-Principal Investigator of the Research and Training Center and Professor in Sargent College of Health and Rehabilitation Sciences at Boston University for over 25 years.
-She has authored and co-authored over 100 articles in professional journals, 4 textbooks, over 15 book chapters and 7 multi-media training packages.
+Dr. Farkas is the Co-Principal Investigator of the Research and Training Center and Professor in Sargent College of Health and Rehabilitation Sciences at Boston University.
+She has authored and co-authored over 100 articles in professional journals, 4 textbooks, over 20 book chapters, and 7 multi-media training packages.

 Areas of Expertise